nus-cs2113-AY2122S1/tp/docs/team/suibianp.md

 ### Attaching link to tasks

 Zoom classes and web lecture recordings have been prevalent at NUS for a relatively long time, and it is recognised as an annoyance to find those links all over the place, Hence, this project also acts as a link hub by allowing users to add link to tasks.

+Two classes are constructed for this purpose, namely `command.BrowseCommand` and `utility.ExternalHelper`.
 This feature is implemented using OS capabilities so that protocol supports are as abundant as possible.

 ## Documentation
 ### User Guide